wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 By utilizing these secure, trusted identity providers and protocols, Choreo guarantees that user data is securely managed, reducing the risk of unauthorized access.

-### Data Isolation
-Choreo's Data Plane system components operate independently, relying only on the Choreo Control Plane for control instructions and user workload configuration.
-Once user workloads receive traffic, the Control Plane connection is no longer required, ensuring that the data plane's core functions remain isolated and unaffected by external dependencies.

-Within the Data Plane, workloads are organized into [projects](https://wso2.com/choreo/docs/choreo-concepts/project/#project) following a [cell-based architecture](https://github.com/wso2/reference-architecture/blob/master/reference-architecture-cell-based.md).
-This structure allows subscribers to control the visibility of their endpoints, deciding whether they are exposed to the public, accessible to other projects, or kept private within the project.
-This level of control reinforces service isolation by clearly delineating which services interact and how they are exposed.

 ### System Availability
+#### What is the Uptime SLA?
 Uptime SLAs, along with exclusions and Service Credit plans, are detailed in the [Choreo Support Policy](https://wso2.com/choreo/support-policy) and [Asgardeo Support Policy](https://wso2.com/asgardeo/support-policy/).

-Platfrom uptim can bee seen from [Choreo status page](https://status.choreo.dev/) and [Asgardeo status Page](https://status.asgardeo.io/).
+Platfrom uptime can bee seen from [Choreo status page](https://status.choreo.dev/) and [Asgardeo status Page](https://status.asgardeo.io/).

 ## Data Backups